cooflydata/tycho-knime-node-archetype/README.md

 6. Enter the GitHub repository name
 7. Enter the KNIME node name
 8. Enter the vendor name
-9. For branded property enter `Y` to enable the 3D-e-Chem project branding like splash logo, node category and update site category or enter `N` to skip the branding.
+9. For branded property enter `Y` to enable the Coofly project branding like splash logo, node category and update site category or enter `N` to skip the branding.
 9. Confirm

 The skeleton has been generated in a sub-directory named after the artifactId in the current working directory.